pontedilana/php-weasyprint/README.md

 $pdf->resetOptions();
 ```

-## Differences with Snappy

-Although PhpWeasyPrint and Snappy are interchangeable, there are a couple of differences between the two, due to WeasyPrint cli API:

-* WeasyPrint doesn't support multiple sources to be merged in one single output pdf, so only one input source (string or URL) is accepted in PhpWeasyPrint;
-* WeasyPrint version >= 53 doesn't generate images, so image generation from HTML string or URL is possible only with WeasyPrint lower versions (`Pontedilana\PhpWeasyPrint\Image` has been successfully tested with Weasyprint 52.5).

 ## Bugs & Support

-If you found a bug please fill a [detailed issue](https://github.com/pontedilana/php-weasyprint/issues) with all the following points.
-If you need some help, please at least provide a complete reproducer so we could help you based on facts rather than assumptions.

-* OS and its version
-* WeasyPrint, its version and how you installed it
-* A complete reproducer with relevant PHP and html/css/js code

-If your reproducer is big, please try to shrink it.
-It will help everyone to narrow the bug.
+If you need support for a version of PHP other than 5.6, please see the original library.
+The only goal of this fork is to support legacy applications running PHP 5.6 until they can be upgraded or sunset.
+It should be possible to use this code for even older versions, but I don't have the need nor the time to try them.

 ## Credits

-PhpWeasyPrint has been originally developed by the [Pontedilana](https://www.pontedilana.it) dev team.
+- PhpWeasyPrint has been originally developed by the [Pontedilana](https://www.pontedilana.it) dev team.
-Snappy has been originally developed by the [KnpLabs](http://knplabs.com) team.
+- Snappy has been originally developed by the [KnpLabs](http://knplabs.com) team.